PedroBelfort/PedroBelfort/README.md

 <!--
 **PedroBelfort/PedroBelfort** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-   I am a Full Stack developer working on diferents technologies
+   I am a Full Stack developer trying to become a master on the following technologies:

+   .NEt 5
+   JavaScript

+  Some datails about me

 - 🔭 I’m currently working on BS Tecnologia as a C# developer
 - 🌱 I’m currently studing JavaScript front-end frameworks (React, Angular) and Net 5
-- 💬 Ask me about anything you want.
-Help friends make me happy!
-- 📫 How to contact me: My Linkedin, My Portfolio, My E-mail.
+- 📫 You can find me on Linkedin  https://www.linkedin.com/in/pedrobelfort-dev-analyst/
-- ⚡ Curiosity: I am silently confident, curious by nature and always working to face all the challenges that lie ahead.
+- ⚡ I am an aquarius and damn proud of it